lucasdicioccio/deptrack/README.md

 ## Implementation

-The applicative functor is implemented using the Ap free-applicative from the `free` package.
+The applicative functor is implemented using the Ap free-(applicative/monad) from the `free` package.

 Dependencies of type `a` are encoded in a `Data.Tree (Maybe a)`.
 The children of a node are the node's direct dependencies.